engineyard/ey-docs/pages/account-intro.md

-# Manage your AppCloud Account
+# Manage your Cloud Account

 ## Topics